madmurphy/libconfini/MANUAL.md

    still end at the right moment (hopefully), but if you set it instead to a value equal or higher than the `IniStatistics::members` previously received the loop will immediately stop and a `#CONFINI_EOOR` will be thrown (see `enum` `#ConfiniInterruptNo`).
-You can think of it as a dirty way of writing `return !0` at the end of your listener.
+You can think of this as a dirty way of writing `return !0` at the end of your listener.
 Unless you really know what you are doing, do not edit `IniDispatch::dispatch_id`.

 Typical peaceful edits are the ones obtained by calling the functions `ini_array_collapse()` and `ini_string_parse()` directly on the buffer